Skip to main content

 When backtesting with bar data, be aware that the reduced granularity of price information affects the slippage mechanism.
 For the most realistic backtesting results, consider using higher granularity data sources such as L2 or L3 order book data when available.

-Fill Model
+Fill model

 The FillModel helps simulate order queue position and execution in a simple probabilistic way during backtesting.
 It addresses a fundamental challenge: even with perfect historical market data, we can't fully simulate how orders may have interacted with other market participants in real-time.